Written by Oliver Leach

 But if I’m completely honest, it didn’t help.
 As I got older my depression had gotten worse, I started to self-harm in an attempt to relieve some of the pain and frustration I was feeling.
-The bullying became worse, and finally got expelled from high school because I fell into a bad crowd.
+The bullying became worse, and finally I got expelled from high school because I fell into a bad crowd.
 I found myself homeless at 16-17 years old trying anything to detach and cope with my life.
 Struggling to find the reason to keep going in life, I found myself going to parties out in the bush and meeting people that had a massive appreciation and love of nature.

 Reintroducing my love for the outdoors, I had an outlet for my mind again.
 Nature.
 I would spend all of my days breathing in fresh air with soft grass between my toes.
-In these moments, my mind found peace, even if it was for only 30 minutes, I would cherish every second of it.
+In these moments, my mind found peace and even if it was for only 30 minutes, I would cherish every second of it.

 Flash forward 6 years, my luck hadn’t improved.
 I was stuck in a rut, trying to cope with PTSD and trying to find myself a job so I could pay the bills.
 I had never really been given the opportunity to prove myself in a workplace before, and who can blame them?
 Granted, I had 6 years working in the same fish and chip shop for 10 bucks an hour, but this wasn’t paying the bills and they sold the business when I was 18.
 Because of my lack of experience, I think it deterred people from giving me a chance.
 Bit of a catch-22, right?
 You’ve got to have experience to gain experience.
-Everyday, I thought to myself, ‘How was I a 24-year-old guy unable to obtain work?’
+Everyday, I thought to myself, ‘How was I, a 24-year-old guy, unable to obtain work?’

-I was fast loosing hope again, I had no light at the end of the tunnel, and it felt as if my tunnel was just getting deeper and darker.
+I was fast losing hope again, I had no light at the end of the tunnel and it felt as if my tunnel was just getting deeper and darker.
 I was again struggling with a reason to live again.
 I started to buy edible plants and started a garden.
 I would spend all of my time out in my garden when I wasn’t applying for jobs.
-As I was in the middle of flicking Aphids off my tomato plant that had 4 fruits growing on it, I had an epiphany.
+As I was in the middle of flicking aphids off my tomato plant that had 4 fruits growing on it, I had an epiphany.
 What if I could get a job gardening, or doing something outdoors out in nature?
 Something that’s therapeutic for me?
 I was mind-blown!
 I ran inside and started googling frantically trying to find anything that I could apply for with no experience.
 An ad for the Conservation Volunteers Australia’s (CVA) Green Army popped up and I applied straight away.